vani-or/car_pose_estimation/README.md

-# Car azimuth predictor
+# Vehicle Pose Estimation

 This model implements a paper "Vehicle Pose Estimation: Exploring Angular Representations".

 Our research utilizes the PASCAL3D+ dataset, which offers a diverse range of object categories, including cars,  with annotated azimuth estimations for each photograph.
-We introduce two architectures that approach az- imuth estimation as a regression problem, each employing a deep convolutional neural network (DCNN) backbone but diverging in their output definition strategies.
+We introduce two architectures that approach azimuth estimation as a regression problem, each employing a deep convolutional neural network (DCNN) backbone but diverging in their output definition strategies.

 ![Azimuth definition](docs/predictions_samples.jpeg)